developer-zebra/developer-zebra-site/src/ehs/3-0/guide/features/index.md

 ## Privileged Settings

-The Privileged Settings feature automatically restricts certain device capabilities when the user enters Admin Mode, similar to the restrictions of User Mode.
-On a device with a new EHS installation, the following features are **disabled in Admin Mode by default**:
+On devices running Android 8.x Oreo, certain features once automatically enabled when entering Admin Mode must now be enabled manually.
+EHS refers to these as Privileged Settings, and they are:

-* USB Debugging (and file transfer)
+* USB Debugging (which enables file transfer)
 * Android Settings panel
 * Google Search app

-Privileged Settings are enabled and disabled as a group.

 The Privileged Settings state on the device is indicated by a pop-up dialog when the user enters Admin Mode:
 <img alt="" style="height:150px" src="Priviledged_03.png"/>
-_Admin Settings are restricted in Admin Mode by default_.
+_Tap "OK" to dismiss the dialog_.
 <br>

+Settings are enabled as a group through a UI control in Admin Mode and are disabled automatically when re-entering User Mode.

 **To access Privileged Settings**:

-1. Tap "OK" to dismiss the dialog.
-2. **Go to Tools -> Privileged Settings for Admin**:
+2. While in Admin Mode, **go to Tools -> Privileged Settings for Admin**:
 <img alt="" style="height:150px" src="Priviledged_05.png"/>
 <br>
 3. The current state (disabled) is shown. <br> **Press "Enable" to activate all three features**: